Mydolls

-Mydolls is an American punk band from Houston, Texas, United States, consisting of Linda Younger on guitar and vocals, Dianna Ray on bass and vocals, Trish Herrera on guitar and vocals, and George Reyes on drums and vocals that were active from 1978–1986, then from 2008 until the present.
+Mydolls is an American rock band from Houston, Texas, formed in 1978.
+The group consists of Linda Younger (guitar and vocals), Dianna Ray (bass and vocals), Trish Herrera (guitar and vocals), and George Reyes (drums and vocals).

+History

 Formation

 Mydolls formed in 1978 in Houston, Texas.
 Dianna Ray and Trish Herrera began writing songs together.
 Dianna and Trish were then joined by Linda (Bond) Younger.
-After several attempts working with various auditioning drummers, Trish's cousin, George (Jorge) Reyes, joined the band, and the post-punk sound took shape as the band remained inspired by punk ranging from the 1960s-1970s, including Iggy Pop, Magazine, Television, Red Crayola, Velvet Underground, Patti Smith, NY Dolls, and other disruptive bands.
+After several attempts working with various auditioning drummers, Trish's cousin, George (Jorge) Reyes, joined the band, and the post-punk sound took shape as the band remained inspired by punk ranging from the 1960s and 1970s, including Iggy Pop, Magazine, Television, Red Crayola, the Velvet Underground, Patti Smith, New York Dolls, and other disruptive bands.
 Trish and Linda tended to play their guitars in a very unconventional way.
 Linda would sometimes play the top three strings, while Trish played the bottom three, making the sound textured.
-Meanwhile, Jorge Reyes percussive style de-emphasized a hi-hat based rock’n’roll meter in favor of a syncopated, Latin-flavored approach that concentrated on rhythmic tom tom usage rather than basic back-beats.
+Meanwhile, Jorge Reyes percussive style de-emphasized a hi-hat based rock'n'roll meter in favor of a syncopated, Latin-flavored approach that concentrated on rhythmic tom tom usage rather than basic back-beats.
 The vocals, were mainly shared by Trish and Linda, with Dianna adding chanting and George singing back-up vocals on a few songs while playing drums.
-Since the band pre-dated punk as a strict genre, the band wasn't aware of making "mistakes," since no musical box constricted them.
+Since the band pre-dated punk as a strict genre, the band wasn't aware of making "mistakes", since no musical box constricted them.
 Only later, they felt, did punk begin to form uniforms and formulas.